ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch09.md

 *non-linear independent components estimation (NICE)* approach.
 NICE begins with a simple probability distribution, often something straightforward like a normal distribution.
-You can think of this as a kind of â€œrandom noise,â€? or data with no particular shape or structure.
+You can think of this as a kind of "random noise,"? or data with no particular shape or structure.
 NICE then applies a series of transformations to this simple distribution.
 Each transformation is designed to make the datalook more like the final target (for instance, the distribution of real-world images).
-These transformations are â€œinvertible,â€? meaning we can always reverse them back to the original simple distribution.
+These transformations are "invertible,"? meaning we can always reverse them back to the original simple distribution.
 After several successive transformations, the simple distribution has morphed into a complex distribution that closely matches the distribution of the